RikkoMatsumatoOfficial/HTMLViewer/README.md

 This is My First Project for HTML(mshta.exe is now deprecated because this program checked **GUID**)!!!
 So Enjoy to use this!!!

 > [!WARNING]
-> In Python Version of this Program, HTML is restricted(For Example, Not Showing Audio Control) because author didn't update tkinterhtml!!!(also tkinterhtml doesn't support RGB Background!!!)
+> In Python Version of this Program, HTML is restricted(For Example, Not Showing Audio Control) because author didn't update tkinterhtml or because version HTML is outdated!!!(also tkinterhtml doesn't support RGB Background!!!)
 >
 > Soon Will be C++ Version of This Program!!!
 Thanks for reading this warning!!!